input-output-hk/cardano-sl/docs/delegation_design_spec.md

 pools and heavyweight delegation certificates as the entries relating the two.

-The registring of stake keys and stake pools, and delegating between them involves posting appropriate signed registrsation or delegation certificates to the blockchain as part of transaction metadata.

-There is one final form of certificate used by stake pools while exercising the stake rights delegated to them: lightweight delegation certificates.
-These are used simply to allow stake pools to use operational keys that must be kept on the operational node that creates blocks, while keeping their main key securely offline.
-A lightweight certificate, signed by the stake pool's main key, delegates to the operational key that is used to sign blocks.
-This lightweight certificate is included in the block header so that all other nodes can verify that the block is signed by a legitimate delegate of the slot leader.
-Thus these lightweight certificates are not posted to the chain in advance, but are presented when signing blocks.

 ### Certificates on the Blockchain

+The registering of stake keys and stake pools, and delegating between them involves posting appropriate signed registration or delegation certificates to the blockchain as part of transaction metadata.

 Certificates can be publicly announced to all participants by posting them to the blockchain, as transaction metadata.
 They will remain